Jinger Duggar Pregnant? Mrs. Vuolo Expecting First Baby, According To New Report [Debunked]

 A post shared by jinger nicole {duggar} vuolo (@jingernicolevuolo) on

-Fans, analyzing every pixel of that photo, have determined that her posture and the fact that she’s wearing a coat (which is to say, she’s trying to hide the baby bump from the camera) are evidence that she’s pregnant.
+Fans, analyzing every pixel of that photo have determined that her posture and the fact that she’s wearing a coat (which is to say, she’s trying to hide the baby bump from the camera) are evidence that she’s pregnant.
 That’s it.
 Of course, you can also see that Jeremy and Spurgeon (the older of the two nephews) are both wearing jackets, and baby Henry is bundled up tightly in a full-body onesie.
 In other words, it was probably just cold wherever they were that day.

-If you’re really desperate for a Jinger Duggar pregnancy, unfortunately today does not appear to be the day that you’re going to get confirmation.
+If you’re really desperate for a Jinger Duggar pregnancy, unfortunately, today does not appear to be the day that you’re going to get confirmation.
 Two photographs and an uncredited report in a disreputable magazine do not make for confirmation that she’s pregnant, and it looks like Jinger’s fans are just going to have to wait until she confirms her first pregnancy for herself before they can start welcoming a new Duggar baby.

 [Featured Image by Jaengpeng/Thknkstock]